Working paper · exploratory v1

 Cite

 Seddiqi, R. (2026).
-Affective Predictive Graph Theory: A physiologically modulated and self-observing model of cognitive dynamics.
+Affective Predictive Graph Theory: An exploratory computational model of physiology, attention, and affective dynamics.
 Working paper.